asu-cis-capstone/chimichanga/README.md

 % of people who would replay the game at least once

-v1: 80%
+v1: 83.33%

-% of people who invite their friends
+% of people who would invite their friends

-v1: 40%
+v1: 50%

 ####USER RESULTS

 Total time played / number of times app launched (average session time)

-v1: 2.6 minutes
+v1: 2.33 minutes

-number of times app crashed / number of times app launched (lower is better)
+percentage of players who experience technical difficulties

-v1: 0
+v1: 83.3%